 Pick up and delivery of goods at agreed dates

 Once you settle on a date for collection and delivery of the items with the mover, the details should be captured on the bill of lading.
 The out of state mover is contractually bound to keep to the dates agreed on.
 In case they fail to pick up or drop off the items at the agreed days, you have the right to demand any direct expenses you may have incurred as a result of the delay.

 Exclusive use of a vehicle

 Out of state Movers serve many clients.
 Sometimes they may choose to combine items from two or more customers in one large truck.
-It is always safer to ask for an exclusive use of a vehicle, to avoid a mix-up of goods.
+It is always safer to ask for the exclusive use of a vehicle, to avoid a mix-up of goods.

 There are many other rights you enjoy as the client of a moving company.
 The above are some of the common areas of contention that you should keep in mind.